nixime/nixlocker/README.md

 This package was designed and tested on an OpenSUSE Leap based system.
 In theory it should work with other distributions as nothing should be specific to the OpenSUSE environment; however the SPEC file likely lists package names that might be specific to OpenSUSE.

 # Installation
 Run the Makefile and install the resulting RPM.
+After installation you will need to perform a manual configuration following the configuration examples.

 # Configuration
 The locker utility works off a configuration file "/etc/nixime/nixlocker.cfg".
 This file contains the information about the external device and LUKS partitions.